 Why does the preceding example assert that there exists an element True?
 Could it not mean that all elements should be True?
 Indeed we will sometimes want to assert a property for all sublists and sometimes want to assert that there exists a sublist with a given property.
-Hence we introduce the quantifier patterns which change the meaning of context patterns within their scope.
-So exists (pListC (pTrue <:> p\))
+Hence we introduce the quantifier patterns

 '''

-forAll :: Pat a -> Pat a

-exists :: Pat a -> Pat a
+forAll, exists :: Pat a -> Pat a

-'''
+which change the meaning of context patterns within their scope.
+So

+exists (pListC (pTrue <:> p))

 asserts that there exists an element True whereas

-forAll (pListC ((exists pTrue) <:> p\))
+forAll (pListC ((exists pTrue) <:> p))

 asserts that all list elements are True.

+'''